jsbin/learn/public/blog/twdtw-5-settings-dropbox-heartbleed.md

 ## Heartbleed

-The Heartbleed bug definately took it's toll on our office this week, first it was panic/wtf, then [Remy](https://github.com/remy) updated our servers to patch the OpenSSL which was great, we were no longer vulnerable!
-But during the update our MySQL client had become incompatible with our MySQL server leaving us in an awkward position of not being able to release certain features that required a database change.
-Remy also had a tough time getting SSL certificates sorted [TODO - clarify what happened here].
+The Heartbleed bug definately took it's toll in the office this week, first we panicked, then [Remy](https://github.com/remy) updated our servers to patch the OpenSSL which was great, we were no longer vulnerable!

+During the update however our MySQL client had become incompatible with our MySQL server leaving us in an awkward position of not being able to release certain features that required a database change.
+Remy also had a tough time getting SSL certificates revoked and reissued - it was generally a headache all round.

 For anyone interested, here's a simple [xkcd](http://xkcd.com) comic to explain Heartbleed.